Gaetano Badalamenti

 Gaetano Badalamenti ([ɡaeˈtaːno badalaˈmenti]; 14 September 1923 – 29 April 2004) was a powerful member of the Sicilian Mafia.
 Don Tano Badalamenti was the capofamiglia of his hometown Cinisi, Sicily, and headed the Sicilian Mafia Commission in the 1970s.
-In 1987, he was sentenced in the United States to 45 years in federal prison for being one of the leaders in the so-called "Pizza Connection", a $1.65 billion drug-trafficking ring that used pizzerias as fronts to distribute heroin from 1975 to 1984.
-He was also sentenced in Italy to life imprisonment in 2002, for the 1978 murder of Peppino Impastato.
+In 1987, he was sentenced in the United States to 45 years in federal prison for being one of the leaders in the "Pizza Connection", a $1.65 billion drug-trafficking ring that used pizzerias as fronts to distribute heroin from 1975 to 1984.
+He was also sentenced in Italy to life imprisonment in 2002 for the 1978 murder of Peppino Impastato.

 Early years

 Tano Badalamenti was the youngest of a family with five boys and four girls.
 His family owned a dairy farm in Cinisi.
 He had minimal schooling, attending school for only four years, before he was put to work as a field hand at age ten.
 In 1941, he was conscripted into the Royal Italian Army and deserted during the Allied invasion of Sicily in 1943.
 His elder brother Emanuele Badalamenti had moved to the United States and operated a supermarket and gas station in Monroe, Michigan.
 In 1946 Gaetano was named in an arrest warrant on charges of conspiracy and kidnapping.
 In 1947 he was charged with murder as well, and he fled to his brother Emanuele in the US.
 Badalamenti was arrested in 1950 and deported back to Italy.
 He married Theresa Vitale (her sister was married to Filippo Rimi, the capomafia of Alcamo) and set up a business on the family land as a lemon grower.
 His judicial difficulties were all resolved because of insufficient evidence.

 Badalamenti founded a successful construction business that supplied the crushed rock for Palermo's Punta Raisi Airport which fell within the Cinisi family's sphere of influence.
 In the early 1960s, he successfully bribed officials to have the airport built near his hometown, despite its inconvenient geographical position.
 The construction needed supplies of rock and gravel, which were available in large quantities on the family property.
 His two construction firms, a concrete plant and a fleet of trucks provided much needed employment for the townsfolk and enriched Badalamenti.